 Most people who turn to ZocaLoans are probably struggling to get a loan because of their poor credit scores.
 Bad credit can make some forms of lending inaccessible, but there are still better options available.
 Here are some of our favorite ways to get fast cash for people with bad scores:

-- Paycheck Advance Apps: Advance apps are much more affordable than a payday or installment loan.
+- Paycheck Advance Apps: Paycheck advance apps — also called cash advance apps — are much more affordable than a payday or installment loan.
 They let users access the funds that they’ve earned but not yet received in their paycheck.
 Some, like Earnin, have neither interest nor fees.

 - Sell Some of Your Stuff: It’s tough to part ways with valuables, but most people also have things lying around that they don’t particularly need or want anymore.
 There’s also no need to resort to a pawnshop.
 Many online market places are free and easy to use, like OfferUp and Facebook Marketplace.

 - Payday Alternative Loans: If a loan is an absolute necessity, consider taking out a loan from a credit union called a Payday Alternative Loan (PAL).
 They have many of the same benefits as payday loans without the high cost.

 Any of these options would be a better source of funding than ZocaLoans.
 They’re all much less expensive and just as accessible, even with bad credit.

 If you just wanted a ZocaLoans review to tell you that you should or should not borrow from the company, here’s your direct answer: Stay away from ZocaLoans and other tribal lenders whenever possible.
 Not only are they an unnecessarily expensive source of financing, but they’re prone to underhanded tactics that only ever end poorly for borrowers.